PGA Show 2025 deal

 Instead of rolling your wrists, think about rotating your forearms.

-The rotation of the forearms keeps the clubface square instead of rolling the wrists, which causes too much change or manipulation of the clubface.
+The rotation of the forearms keeps the clubface square.
+Rolling of the wrists causes too much change or manipulation of the clubface.

-When you start to feel this rotation of the forearms you’ll realize it happens naturally because of the weight of the clubhead.
+When you start to feel this rotation of the forearms, you’ll realize it happens naturally because of the clubhead’s weight.

 The drill consists of standing with your feet together and feeling the rotation of the forearms back and then through impact.

-You’ll notice very quickly it’s not your wrists rolling over it’s your forearms rotating properly.
+You’ll notice very quickly that it’s not your wrists rolling over; it’s your forearms rotating properly.

 Keep the Lead Wrist Flat